hackerby888/qatum-protocol/README.md

 Qatum is the stratum-like protocol for qubic.

-> The client and backend implementation for the Qatum protocol are included in this repository.
+> The backend implementation for the Qatum protocol are included in this repository.
+> The client implementation can be found here https://github.com/hackerby888/Qiner.

 ## Requirement

 -   Nodejs
--   GCC
+-   GCC or Clang
 -   Python >= 3.12
 -   AVX2 or AVX512
--   At least 2 cores server

 ## Run